A common interview question that you might find hard to answer is ‘What do you do in your spare time?’

 Employers are aware of the benefits of volunteering and recognise the initiative and commitment that is required to be a volunteer.

-Whether you’re part of a sports team, a band or a debate team, being part of a team shows you work well with others, you have the ability to time keep (for practice or rehearsals) and practice dedication and commitment.
+Whether you’re part of a sports team, a band or a debate team, being part of a team shows you work well with others, have the ability to time keep (for practice or rehearsals) and practice dedication and commitment.
 All brilliant soft skills that employers are on the lookout for.

 Socialising with friends & family